TimMouskhelichvili/personal/public/static/markdown/blog/javascript-startswith/en.md

 You can check if a string starts with your search value by using a regex.

-This is pretty simple to do and you can specify if the case sensitivity.
+This is pretty simple to do and you can specify the case sensitivity.
 To make the search case insensitive add the "i" modifier at the end of the regex.

 ```javascript
 const str = "This is a very long string!";